liatrio/bootcamp-webhooks/README.md

    jetstack/cert-manager
    ```

-3. Create the validation namespace, the root CA, and self signed certificate.
+4. Create the validation namespace, the root CA, and self signed certificate by applying the `certs.yaml` file.
-    ```
-    kubectl apply -f certs.yaml
-    ```

-4. Get the base64 value of the ca.crt file in the secret
+5. Get the base64 value of the ca.crt file in the secret
     ```
     CA=`kubectl -n validation get secret validation-ca-tls -o jsonpath='{.data.ca\.crt}'`
     ```